msavoury-carecloud/deepstream.io-website/permissioning.md

 ```

 As you saw above, setting up deepstream's file-based permissioning facilities
-requires a file with permissioning rules, a change to the configuration file,
+requires a file with permissioning rules, changes to the configuration file, and
-and the availability of certain user data.
+the availability of certain user data.

 ## Permissioning

 deepstream's permissioning language is called _Valve_.
 Every record, RPC, event,
-and user in deepstream possesses a unique identifier (name) and fundamentally,
+and authenticated user in deepstream possesses a unique identifier (name) and
-Valve uses a set of pairs consisting of a pattern and an expression to evaluate
+fundamentally, Valve uses a set of pairs consisting of a pattern and an
-permissibility of actions.
-First, deepstream searches for the pair with the
+expression to evaluate permissibility of actions.
+First, deepstream searches for
-pattern matching the identifier best and then it evaluates the associated
+the pair with the pattern matching the identifier best and then it evaluates the
-expression to determine if the client is allowed to execute the requested
+associated expression to determine if the client is allowed to execute the
-action.
+requested action.
+Actions in Valve correspond to specific functions in the
+different client APIs, e.g., `record.write: true` implies that every client is
+allowed to call `record.set()`, and we will list these associated functions
+below.

 ### A Simple Example